fivehanz/wikijs-notes/principles-of-software-engineering/how-to-approach-software-development.md

 	* Each change worsens the system structure making the next change even more expensive.
 	* As time goes on, implementing a change becomes too expensive and the system is no more viable to maintain

+## 1.5 The need for S/W Engineering

+> The application of engineering to software, i.e. the application of a systematic, disciplined, quantifiable approach to its development, operation, and maintenance (IEEE, 1993)